chingu-x/zeldabot/README.md

 ### Authorize

-Once the team repos have been created the `authorize` command is used to grant administrative access to the team repos.
+Once the team repos have been created the `authorize_github` command is used to grant administrative access to the team repos.

 1. Github account names are mapped to teams in the `config/vnn_teams_users.json`